Robert Ljubičić

-Robert Ljubičić (born 14 July 1999) is a professional footballer who plays as a midfielder for Greek Super League club AEK Athens.
+Robert Ljubičić (born 14 July 1999) is a professional footballer who plays as a midfielder for Austrian Bundesliga club LASK, on loan from Greek Super League side AEK Athens.
 Born in Austria, he represents Croatia internationally.

 Club career

 After three full seasons at St. Pölten in the Austrian Bundesliga, it was announced on 8 March 2021 that Ljubičić would join Rapid Wien in the summer of 2021 on a three-year deal.
 His brother, Dejan, was captain of the club at the time, but his departure to Köln in Germany was announced in April.
 He made his debut at Rapid in the second qualifying round of the UEFA Champions League against Sparta Prague on 20 July, in his brother's position of central midfield.

 On 13 June 2022, HNL club Dinamo Zagreb announced the signing of Ljubičić.
 On 11 October 2022, he scored his first Champions League goal in a 1–1 draw against Red Bull Salzburg.